Matt Uelmen

 Matt Uelmen (/ˈoʊlmᵻn/; born July 31, 1972) is an American video game music composer and sound designer.
 He is best known for his work in Blizzard Entertainment's Diablo series, which was recognized with the inaugural Excellence in Audio award by the IGDA in 2001.
 He also worked as a sound designer for the real-time strategy game StarCraft, and worked on World of Warcrafts expansion The Burning Crusade in 2007.
-From 2009 until the studio's closure in 2017, Matt Uelmen worked as a member of the Runic Games team, as a composer and sound designer for the Torchlight games.
+Uelman worked as a composer and sound designer for Runic Games from 2009 until its closure in 2017, most notably on the Torchlight series.

 Biography

 Early life and work

 Growing up in the South Bay area of Greater Los Angeles, Uelmen began taking piano lessons at age six from his tutor, Lenee Bilski, who provided him with a strong theoretical foundation.
 At 13 years old, he moved with his family to San Jose, California, where he completed high school.
 During this time, Uelmen was self-taught, mostly influenced by jazz, classic rock, and classical music, especially Liszt and Debussy while he was in high school, and Miles Davis, Jimi Hendrix and Tom Waits later on.
 He later diversified his instruments to include the flute, guitar, keyboard and percussion.

 He studied at Georgetown University from 1989 to 1993, where he earned the Mary Catherine Mita Prize for his thesis Cannibal Culture, Technology and American music in 1993.
 During college, he was also a keyboardist in a six-member bar band, where he acquired practical experience and learned about "arrangement, interaction and economy".
 He began working in video game music in 1994, when he was hired by Condor.
 His first notable work in this period was on the game Justice League Task Force for Sunsoft, released in 1995 for the Sega Genesis.